Appeals court wrestles with secret U.S. demands for telecom records

 Tech companies have sought to clarify their relationships with U.S. law enforcement and spying agencies, especially after revelations by former National Security Agency contractor Edward Snowden that outlined the depth of U.S. spying capabilities.

-Twitter Inc (TWTR.N), for instance, sued the U.S. Department of Justice on Tuesday following months of fruitless negotiations over how much information the company could disclose about government surveillance.
+Twitter Inc, for instance, sued the U.S. Department of Justice on Tuesday following months of fruitless negotiations over how much information the company could disclose about government surveillance.

 In the case at the 9th Circuit, the plaintiff telecom company said the FBI's gag orders surrounding national security letters represent an "unprecedented grant of authority" and violate the First Amendment.
 Those letters seek customer information like billing records, not the content of individual messages.